Last update: September 12, 2019

 Some tried and tested imports are returning for the 2019 PBA Governors' Cup, led by former Best Imports Allen, Durham, Justin Brownlee and Romeo Travis who will suit up for Ginebra and Magnolia, respectively.

 Olu Ashaolu will also be back for another tour of duty for NLEX, while Aaron Fuller will be suiting up for the Blackwater Elite.
 Eugene Phelps will be reinforcing Phoenix anew.
-Khapri Alston, Dez Wells and KJ McDaniels are the newcomers among the confirmed set of PBA imports, tipped to see action for the Columbian Dyip, San Miguel Beermen, and TNT KaTropa respectively.
+Khapri Alston, Dez Wells, and KJ McDaniels are the newcomers among the confirmed set of PBA imports, tipped to see action for the Columbian Dyip, San Miguel Beermen, TNT KaTropa, and Alaska Aces respectively.

 KJ McDaniels - TNT KaTropa